letter-by-letter - Proceeds letter by letter across spaces to first comma.

 Each subheading begins on a new line.
 Indented indexes take approx. one third more space than run-in indexes.

 A set of terms that provide access points to specific information in the text.
 The entries are in alphabetical order.
+A list in page number order is a table of contents.

 Any page that contains information to be accessed in the index, is an indexable page.
 Generally this does not include: captions to pictures, footnotes, the front material, and most of the back material in a manuscript.